 47. The Hershey’s Milk Chocolate Fractions Book by Jerry Pallotta

-Incorporating math children’s books with tasty treats is a surefire way to get kids’ attention.
+Incorporating children’s math books with tasty treats is a surefire way to get kids’ attention.
 Hershey’s chocolate bars are made up of 12 rectangles.
 Pass out a chocolate bar to each student.
 Then, use them with this book for a delicious, hands-on fractions lesson.

 Buy it: The Hershey’s Milk Chocolate Fraction Book at Amazon

-48. If You Were a Divided-by Sign by Trisha Speed Shaskan
+48. If You Were a Divided-By Sign by Trisha Speed Shaskan

 49. Fractions in Disguise by Edward Einhorn

 If you are looking for a fun way to teach your students about reducing fractions, look no further.
-When a valuable fraction goes missing, George Cornelius Factor (aka GCF), immediately is on the case.
+When a valuable fraction goes missing, George Cornelius Factor (aka GCF) immediately is on the case.
 He knows if he continues to reduce fractions, he will eventually solve the mystery.

-Buy it: Fractions in Disguise on Amazon
+Buy it: Fractions in Disguise at Amazon

 50. Math for Minecrafters: Adventures in Multiplication & Division by Amanda Brack